TopPhan/7-BAR-LED/README.md

     Display Function:
     void display(int a)
-    This function takes a number from 00–99, splits it into tens and units digits, and displays them using multiplexing.
+    This function takes a number from 00–99, splits it into tens and units digits, Displays them using multiplexing.
     Each LED is switched on and off alternately with delays, so they appear to be lit simultaneously.

     Main Loop: